Dhar Mann: Personal life

 In 2014, Mann was in a relationship with businesswoman Lilly Ghalichi, known for participating on the reality television series Shahs of Sunset.
-Mann met his fiancée Laura Avila in 2015.
-Together, the couple manage LiveGlam, a cosmetics company that Mann founded in 2015.
-The couple had their first child in 2020.
+He met his fiancée Laura Avila in 2015.
+Their first daughter was born in 2020.
+They welcomed a second daughter in 2021.
+In October 2025, the couple announced that they had welcomed a third daughter through surrogacy.

 In late 2020, Mann purchased a mansion in Calabasas, California, previously owned by media personality Khloé Kardashian.
-Along with his family's real estate activities in Oakland, Mann and his brother Harmit also own property across the city.
+Along with his family's real estate activities in Oakland, Mann and his brother Harmit own property across the city.